adobe/spectrum-css/.changeset/strong-falcons-switch.md

 "@spectrum-css/textfield": patch
 ---

-updated border color for keyfocus and focus state and updated background and border color for default disabled state in s2
+updated border color on keyboard focus state for textfield in spectrum-two theme